Storms are as unpredictable as, well, the weather. Driving safely is our best defence.

 Cancel the journey altogether if you can

 If you keep yourself out of harm’s way, then you should definitely do so.
 If the trip is something you can postpone like a trip to the supermarket, consider having a takeaway night and curling up in front of the fire rather than battling the elements.
-But if you have to head out, follow our tips.
+But if you have to head out, follow our tips to make sure you’re driving safely through the storm.

 Make sure your phone is fully charged